AVAlogix/DataScripts/Challenge 1.md

-## Challenge 1 : Select each number as its opposite
+## 1 : Select each number as its opposite

 ```sql